azzamsa/caesar-dioxus/README.md

-# CrabTail
+# ROT13 Dioxus

-Convert your TailwindCSS 💨 class to typed Rust 🦀
+Encrypt and decrypt your secrets using ROT13 🔐